Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 This is one of the best cities for absorbing and connecting with traditional and modern Mexican culture and you can happily lose a few hours roaming the Zocolo with its vibrant haciendas and cafes.

-The Plaza Principal de Mérida, or Plaza Grande, marks the heart of Merida and is where the guided walking tours usually depart from if you want to sign up to learn all about the city.
+The Plaza Principal de Mérida, or Plaza Grande, marks the heart of Merida and is where the guided walking tours usually depart if you want to sign up to learn all about the city.

 Nearby, the Parque de Santa Lucía is another attractive spot to wander and take photos and is also a meeting place for tours offered by Free Walking Tours Merida.